Green Foundation Ireland

 WHAT WE DO

 Green Foundation Ireland hosts seminars, workshops and conferences to demonstrate how practical action can create systems change in both education for sustainability, and work towards a green economy and society.
-We work on local and Island of Ireland projects and with partners in Scotland, England and Wales, and the European mainland.

 RESOURCES FOR ECOLOGICAL EDUCATION

 In association with Green European Foundation, GFI publishes eco literature, both online and hardcopy, and circulates the European Green Journal.
-All available episodes of the Eco Eye programmes, hosted by GFI’s Director and former Chair Duncan Stewart, are available courtesy of Duncan.
-All of the above can be found in the Resources Section of our website.
+All available episodes of the Eco Eye programmes, hosted by GFI’s Patron Duncan Stewart, are available courtesy of Duncan.

-Would you like to receive info and news about our future events and activities?
+to receive info and news

 VALUES AND VISION